luanhytran/HyMovieRental/DOCS.md

 ### Application Tier

-#### Output Cache

 Assume that our database schema and queries are in the right shape and form.
 Now we go to the middle tier (Application Tier).
 There are number of technique that we can optimize this tier.

 ![image-20210829145355982](https://raw.githubusercontent.com/luanhytran/img/master/image-20210829145355982.png)

-- Output Caching
+#### Output Cache

-  - This method will give us the most optimization gain.
+- On pages where you have costly queries on data that doesn’t change frequently,  use **OutputCache** to cache the rendered HTML.

 The main purpose of using Output Caching is to dramatically improve the performance of an ASP.NET MVC Application.
 It enables us to cache the content returned by any controller method so that the same content does not need to be generated each time the same controller method is invoked.
 Output Caching has huge advantages, such as it reduces server round trips, reduces database server round trips, reduces network traffic etc.

 Implement: [Output Caching in MVC (c-sharpcorner.com)](https://www.c-sharpcorner.com/UploadFile/abhikumarvatsa/output-caching-in-mvc/)

 #### Data Cache

+- You can also store the results of the query in cache (using **MemoryCache**), but  use this approach only in actions that are used for displaying data, not modifying  it.

 Some time we may want to cache a piece of data, not HTML .
 For example you want to we want to cache a list of Genres we code like this.
 So the first time someone hit this endpoint, we'll get the genre from the db and then store it in the cache and all the subsequent request will get data from the cache.